Skip to content

 Now, you will be able to connect a client to the NeuralPlex.

-To set the Wi-Fi in the Station (STA) mode, follow the steps below:
+To set the Wi-Fi in the Client mode, follow the steps below:

-1. Edit the configuration file for the STA mode:
+1. Edit the configuration file for the client mode:

 Terminal window